 - Is currently listed on the United States Department of Health and Human Services Office of Inspector General’s List of Excluded Individuals and Entities.

-Applicants may transfer their CNA certificate from another state to Florida if the certificate is still active and in good standing with the other state.
+Applicants may apply by Reciprocity for a CNA certificate in Florida if they hold a valid active CNA license in good standing with another state.
 The Florida state exam is not required.

 For more information on background checks and a list of Livescan service providers, please visit our Background Screening page.